On This Page

 Sometimes therapy goes wrong even if you’re seeing a therapist who’s helped other clients.
 This can happen when a therapist isn’t a good match for you or when the style or method a therapist uses isn’t what you need.

 The good news is that good therapists know how to recognize when they’re not a good match for you.
-When they see that you need a therapist with expertise or training that they don’t have, they will usually help you find someone who does.
+When they see that you need a therapist with expertise or training that they don’t have, they will try to help you find someone who’s a better fit.

-If you feel like it’s not working out with a therapist, tell them.
+So, if you feel like it’s not working out with a therapist, tell them.
 You’ll learn a lot from their response.
-The good therapists will either adjust their approach so they can meet your needs or help you find another therapist.
+Good therapists will either adjust their approach so they can meet your needs or help you find another therapist.
 The bad ones will likely have a bad reaction and confirm what you already suspected about them.

 Cultural Competence Is Key

-Having a therapist who doesn’t understand your cultural background is one of the factors that can lead to therapy causing harm instead of doing good.
+Having a therapist who doesn’t understand your cultural background is one of the factors that can cause therapy to do more harm than good.

 The sad truth is that therapists can be racist, sexist, homophobic, or otherwise prejudiced against particular groups.
-Even when they’re not, failures to study and learn from history can translate into failures of empathy.
+Even when they’re not, their failures to learn about experiences that are different from their own can translate into failures of empathy.

-Sometimes the reasons for a mismatch between you and a therapist can be personal.
+Sometimes there are personal reasons certain therapists and clients don’t work well together.
 Just like you can project, your therapist can project, too.
-And when a therapist isn’t aware of or hasn’t dealt with their own issues, they can inadvertently harm their clients.
+And when a therapist isn’t aware of or hasn’t dealt with their own issues, they can inadvertently harm you.

 For example, if they have unprocessed pain or trauma related to a family member who had an addiction, they may project that experience into the therapy room and judge or react harshly when you or other clients talk about issues or experiences related to substance use.

-If a therapist you've had a good relationship with suddenly starts making you feel judged, it can be a sign that they are reacting to something they haven't dealt with in themselves.
+If a therapist you’ve had a good relationship with suddenly starts making you feel judged, it might be a sign that they’re reacting to something they haven’t dealt with in themselves.

 When this happens, it’s a sign a therapist has personal work to do.
 And it’s probably not worth sticking around until they do it.